Maomao (The Apothecary Diaries): Creation

+Casting

 Maomao is voiced by Aoi Yūki in the drama CD and anime adaptations and Emi Lo in the English dub of the anime.
+Yūki said Maomao does not appear to show notable growth in the anime due to her tendency to observe others and later loosen up.

-Yūki was chosen to follow the world view of the already established drama CD, but the expression method and focus of the story are different from the drama CD, so Yūki was required to take a new approach.
-Regarding the role of Maomao in this work, Yuki said, "The picture is cute, so I balance it by removing a little sweetness."
+Yūki initially expected to follow the emotionless characterization of the already established drama CD, but the different plot and focus of the anime required her to take on a new approach to the character.
+Regarding the anime version of Maomao, Yuki said, "the character design is cute, so I balanced it by removing a little sweetness."
 Naganuma commented on Yūki's acting, "Yūki has a very high level of understanding and adaptability to the story.
 If it's an anime, she will properly adapt to the new approach of the anime.
 I feel that her response to direction is outstanding."
 Yūki describes her work as a harem but was surprised by Takahiro Sakurai's work as Jinshi.
-Lo was grateful for doing Maomao's work as she claims her dynamics to be fun and at the same time relatable.
+Lo was grateful to take on Maomao's role, seeing her as fun and at the same time relatable.